-The proposal is for a single dwelling which is to be 2 storey in height and includes the use of the roof space.
-The dwelling will have an eaves height of 5.2m and an overall height to the pitch of 8.7m.
-The dwelling will be 9.8m in width and 12m in length and also includes a single storey projection of 4.3m to the rear.
+The proposal is for a single dwelling which is to be 2 storey in height and includes the use of the roof space as accomodation.
+The dwelling will have an eaves height of 5.3m and an overall height to the pitch of 9m.
+The dwelling will be 9.8m in width and 12m in length and also includes a single storey projection of 4.3m to the rear and a porch projecting 2m on the front elevation.
 A detached garage is also proposed which will measure 6.7m x 6.7m giving an overall floor space of 44.89m2.
 The garage will be 2.2m to the eaves level and 4.8m to the ridge in height.